 So, while there’s still debate over whether “porn addiction” is the right term, research suggests that compulsive porn use can have real effects on mental health and behavior.

 Another warning sign of porn addiction is a loss of attraction to a romantic partner.
-The overstimulation of the brain’s reward system due to frequent viewing of pornography7 can alter real-life perceptions of beauty and desirability, affecting the ability to maintain healthy relationships.
+The overstimulation of the brain’s reward system due to frequent viewing of pornography can alter real-life perceptions of beauty and desirability, affecting the ability to maintain healthy relationships.6

-Some individuals struggling with pornography addiction may spend significant amounts of money on subscriptions, premium content, or even engaging in online sexual activities.
+Some people who struggle with pornography addiction may spend significant amounts of money on subscriptions, premium content, or even engaging in online sexual activities.

 This financial strain can impact daily life, leading to stress and potential conflicts with a family member or loved one.
 Use of pornography can also have a heavy financial burden, with some sites requiring increasing fees for use.